FreakyFluid/FreakyFluid/README.md

 - 👋 Hi, I’m @FreakyFluid
-- 👀 I’m interested in  Full Stack Web Development
+- 👀 I’m interested in Cybersecurity & Cloud Technologies
-- 🌱 I’m currently learning Engineering
+- 🌱 I’ve completed Computer Science Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java ,SQL ,etc.
-- 📫 How to reach me LinkedIN: @Vineet Parmar
+- 📫 You can reach me on LinkedIN: @Vineet Parmar
--                     Instagram: @vineetparmar06
--                     Twitter : @vineetparmar02

 <!---
 FreakyFluid/FreakyFluid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.